-- (i) reduce or delay our business activities and capital expenditures; - (ii) sell assets; - (iii) obtain additional debt or equity financing; or - (iv) restructure or refinance all or a portion of our debt on or before maturity.
+- reduce or delay our business activities and capital expenditures; - sell assets: - · obtain additional debt or equity financing; or - restructure or refinance all or a portion of our debt on or before maturity.

 We may not be able to accomplish any of these alternatives on a timely basis or on satisfactory terms, if at all.
 In addition, the terms of our debt and any future debt that we may incur, may limit our ability to pursue any of these alternatives.